scholarslab/codespeakkit/README.md

 # Codespeak Kit

 This is work-in-progress by the [Scholars' Lab][slab] at [UVa Library][uva-lib], toward a "starter kit" for holding events and continuing conversations under the banner of [Speaking in Code][codespeak].
 The original event was an [NEH][neh]-funded summit for digital humanities software developers held at the [University of Virginia][uva] in November of 2013.

 ## Instructions

+The Codespeak Kit is a [Jekyll][jekyll] application that can run in [Github Pages][pages].
+There are a couple ways to get a copy of this up-and-running, so pick the one that fits your needs.

+### Fork It

 1. Create a [fork][fork] of this repository.
 2. [Clone][clone] your fork of the repository.